bocchino/AppleCore/README.md

 ------------------------------

 The goal of AppleCore is to provide a "low-level high-level" language for writing programs that run on the Apple II series of computers.
-A cross-compiler that runs on Mac OS X systems is currently available.
 For more information on the design and goals of AppleCore, see Docs/AppleCore-Spec-v1.0.pdf.